Plans for section two of new sea wall to protect the railway for passengers and the people of Dawlish

 The planning process

-We expect to submit our proposals for Coastguards to Colonnade to the local planning authority, Teignbridge District Council, in June 2020.
+We submitted our proposals for Coastguards to Colonnade to the local planning authority, Teignbridge District Council, in June 2020.

-We will be submitting the plans for ‘prior approval’ under our permitted development rights, enabling the council to formally consult the local community on the proposed designs.
+The plans for ‘prior approval’ were submitted under our permitted development rights, enabling the council to formally consult the local community on the proposed designs.
 We are also seeking Listed Building Consent from the council as the works are physically attached to the Grade II listed Dawlish Station.

 The formal planning process will allow you to submit your views and comments to the council for consideration before a decision is made.

-In addition to the planning and heritage consents, an application for a Marine Licence will be submitted to the Marine Management Organisation.
+In addition to the planning and heritage consents, an application for a Marine Licence has been submitted to the Marine Management Organisation.

 If you have any questions about the plans, you can send us an email at: SouthWestRRP@networkrail.co.uk